louixs/gomoku/README.md

 This option lets you exit the game.
 You can also close the window to quit the game.

+# Game play

+While in your turn, you can left click on the board to place your stone.

+You can also send each other voice phrases by pressing one of the following keys:
+G: sends greetings
+L: sends a phrase saying you're having a laugh
+M: sends a phrase saying mission completed in Russian (I'm not entirely sure but according to the freesound page where I got this, there's a comment that says so)
+S: sends a phrase that says "Some people take offence, I kid you not"

+You can send those voice phrases at any point once the game has started.

+It's an experimental feature but I wanted to implement this feature to see if a rather quiet game can be made more fun.

 # Music and title/menu image

 Music: The theme music (theme.ogg) is an exerpt of a song composed and produced.